 - In Volunteer Park, visit the Seattle Asian Art Museum free of charge the first Saturday and second Thursday of the month – its collection features paintings, pottery, sculptures and textiles from the Pacific Rim countries of China, Japan, Korea, India and many more.

 - Learn more about 20th Century German, French and American art at the Frye Art Museum – admission is always free and complimentary tours are available Wednesday through Sunday at 1:30 p.m.

 - Ever wanted to see what the inside of Air Force One looks like?
 You can at the Museum of Flight, which houses the first ever Air Force One and a Blackbird spy plane – it’s free from 5-9 p.m. the first Thursday of every month.

-- Chronicling more than 150 years of Pacific Northwest history, the Museum of History and Industry (MOHAI) offers free admission the first Thursday of the month all day long with extended hours from 10 a.m.- 8 p.m.
+- Chronicling more than 150 years of Pacific Northwest history, the Museum of History and Industry (MOHAI) offers free admission the first Thursday of the month from 6 p.m.- 8 p.m.

 - Head to the University of Washington’s campus to the Burke Museum of Natural History and Culture and see a Northwest Coast totem pole and many more Pacific Rim cultural artifacts – it’s free the first Thursday of the month with extended hours from 10 a.m.-8 p.m.

 - Take out a rowboat for an hour for free at the Center for Wooden Boats offered Wednesday - Sunday 11 a.m - 7 p.m.
 When you are done, visit the center for a free hands-on museum that explains maritime traditions and aims to preserve the art of handcrafted wooden boats.
 Check back later to see when the FREE Sunday Public Sail Program might resume in 2021.

 We're sharing our tips for the best of free arts and entertainment options in and around Seattle…